FridonAI/fridon-ai/README.md

 - **Plugin Contributors**: Developers who create and contribute plugins, enhancing FridonAI's capabilities with blockchain operations, AI analytics, social network integrations, and more.
 - **Core Library Users**: Developers who install the FridonAI core library in their Python projects to easily create custom plugins and implement private crypto chat functionality.
 This allows for seamless integration of FridonAI's capabilities into existing systems or the creation of new, specialized crypto chat applications.

-## Core Technical Overview
+## Technical Overview

-The FridonAI core is responsible for navigating user requests to relevant plugins, utilizing specific functionalities from each valid plugin.
+The FridonAI is responsible for navigating user requests to relevant plugins, utilizing specific functionalities from each valid plugin.
 It facilitates easy plugin creation and supports connection with external systems using Redis.
-The core also generates a score for each chat interaction with users.

 Key features:
 - [Modular plugin architecture for easy extension](#plugin-structure-and-development)